Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 This condition will restrict growth and deteriorate the health of the plant.

-If you have overfertilized your Alocasia that is not letting it grow, follow these steps:
+If you have overfertilized your alocasia and are not letting it grow, follow these steps:

-• Take the plant to the sink and run water over the soil 2-3 times to remove the excess salt off the fertilizer.
+- Take the plant to the sink and run water over the soil 2-3 times to remove the excess salt from the fertilizer.

 Also read: What Fertilizer To Use For Alocasia?
 (Ideal Fertilizer+Dosage Guide)